pystander/LiteraPy/README.md

 ## To-do List

-- [x] Multi-character Pinyin search -> v1.0.3 (See [Minimalist Release](https://github.com/pystander/LiteraPy/releases/tag/1.0.3))
+☒ Multi-character Pinyin search -> v1.0.3 (See [Minimalist Release](https://github.com/pystander/LiteraPy/releases/tag/1.0.3))

-- [ ] AI with word suggestions and identifier for Chinese part of speech (主謂賓 定狀補)
+☐ AI with word suggestions and identifier for Chinese part of speech (主謂賓 定狀補)

-- [ ] More languages to be supported
+☐ More languages to be supported

 <br/>